-- At least 90% of all HOME-assisted units must be initially occupied by families with annual gross incomes at or below 60% of AMI with rents at or below the high HOME rent limit. - At least 20% of the HOME-assisted units must be initially occupied by very low-income households with incomes at or below 50% of AMI with rents at or below the low HOME rent limit, unless a greater percentage is specified in the Declaration. - The remainder of the HOME-assisted rental units must be initially occupied by families with annual gross incomes at or below 80 percent of the area median income with rents at or below the High HOME rent limits.
+- At least 90% of all HOME assisted units must be initially occupied by families with annual gross incomes at or below 60% of AMI, with rents at or below the high HOME rent limit. - At least 20% of the HOME assisted units must be initially occupied by very low-income households with incomes at or below 50% of AMI, with rents at or below the low HOME rent limit, unless a greater percentage is specified in the Declaration. - The remainder of the HOME assisted rental units must be initially occupied by families with annual gross incomes at or below 80% of AMI, with rents at or below the High HOME rent limits.